 I am going to talk a little bit later about the dangers of faking who you are, but please be your best self.
-When you are a part of a sorority you gotta do certain things: you gotta do your hair, you gotta shower, you gotta skip wearing the hole-y jeans (at least during recruitment).
-It isn’t superficial to showcase your best self, and to be the best version of you that you can be.
-You don’t have to wear heels if you don’t want to, you don’t have to wear makeup if you don’t normally do so, but put your best foot forward.
+When you are a part of a sorority you have to do certain things: you have to do your hair, you gotta shower, you gotta skip wearing the holey jeans (at least during recruitment).
+It isn’t superficial to showcase your best self and to be the best version of you that you can be.
+You don’t have to wear heels if you don’t want to, you don’t have to wear makeup if you don’t usually do so, but put your best foot forward.

-By putting your best foot forward, you are allowing the sorority woman to really key in on your personality and all the awesome traits that you have.
+By putting your best foot forward, you are allowing the sorority woman to key in on your personality and all the remarkable traits that you have.

-One of the easiest ways to show that you are interested in a conversation, a person, or a room in general is smiling.
-You don’t have to go through recruitment with a smile plastered on your face 24/7, but offering a genuine smile when someone is talking to you, or laughing at a joke is great way to show interest in what a sorority woman is talking about.
+One of the easiest ways to show that you are interested in a conversation, a person, or a room, in general, is smiling.
+You don’t have to go through recruitment with a smile plastered on your face 24/7, but offering a genuine smile when someone is talking to you, or laughing at a joke is a great way to show interest in what a sorority woman is talking about.

 Write Everything Down

 If you are like me and you have the memory of a goldfish, write everything down if you can.
 You may want to bring a small notepad in your purse along with a pen so you can write things down between rounds.
-I didn’t do this and I kinda regret it, recruitment was such a stressful process and I got so many things mixed up or I forgot things.
+I didn’t do this, and I regret it.
+Recruitment was such a stressful process, and I got so many things mixed up, or I forgot things.
 Better safe than sorry when it comes to this, especially if you are visiting a lot of rooms each day.

 Don’t Try New Things

 Okay, this is such an important rule: don’t try new things!
 Don’t break in new heels, don’t try new makeup, don’t try a new hairstyle, and don’t wear new clothes if you can help it.